Rgnf supported projects. Grant IS Rgnf - personal account. login to your personal account. If the Project was supported

 IMPORTANT INFORMATION

-In Germany, universities themselves do not provide scholarships and grants.
-German students can take out a state-provided study loan under the Federal Educational Assistance Act (BAFoeG) up to a maximum of €600 per month, which they repay in part upon graduation.
-Another possibility is public and private foundations (Stiftungen) and institutions, which often provide financial support for foreign students and researchers.
+In Germany, universities do not provide scholarships and grants themselves.
+German students can take out a student loan provided by the state under the Federal Law on Assistance to Education (BAFoeG) - a maximum of 600 € per month, which they partially repay upon graduation.
+Another possibility is public and private foundations (Stiftungen) and institutes, which often provide financial support for foreign students and researchers.

 MISSION IREX